NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Retch Rust.md

 You exhale tendrils formed from flakes of rusted metal.
-All creatures in a 30-foot cone take 0d10 slashing damage with a Fortitude check save against your class DC.
+All creatures in a @Template\[cone|distance:30\] take 0d10 slashing damage with a Fortitude check save against your class DC.
 A metal creature that fails its save also takes -2d4 persistent slashing damage.

 * * *